Why Comprehensive Exams are a Better Method for Early Glaucoma Detection.

 Glaucoma is one of the leading causes of blindness in the United States and the leading cause of irreversible blindness.
 Called the “silent thief of sight,” the disease can reach an advanced stage long before visible changes in vision occur.
 Unfortunately, many people believe that they do not have the disease because they had a normal “air puff” screening.

 An estimated three million Americans have glaucoma, but only half know it.
 Glaucoma is a complex disease caused by damage to the optic nerve.
+There are many types of glaucoma.
+The most common type of glaucoma is narrow-angle glaucoma, which accounts for 70% of all adult cases of the disease.
 In early stages, patients do not experience symptoms.
 Because of this, researchers estimate that up to 40% of vision loss occurs before patients notice any sight impairment.
 Vision loss begins peripherally and eventually begins to close in causing a permanent tunnel vision, which fades out entirely if not treated adequately.

 High-Pressure is Not the Only Risk Factor

 Most people are familiar with the non-contact tonometry test (NCT) used to detect glaucoma.
 More commonly referred to as the “puff” test, NCT measures pressure within the eye.
 The presence of high pressure indicates a risk for or potential presence of glaucoma.
 While high pressure in the eye is considered a strong risk factor, some people with glaucoma have normal NCT readings.

 - A family history of glaucoma

 - Age (40-years old or older)

 - Previous injury or injuries to the eye

 - History of diabetes, high blood pressure or circulatory diseases